daniel-scs/tock/doc/reference/trd104-time.md

 Instances of the `Alarm` trait track a continuously incrementing clock and can fire an event when the clock reaches a specific value.
 The trait is a subtype of the `Time` trait and, as a result, has access to the `Time::Frequency` associated type.
-Whenever the trait referes to "tics", they are interpreted in native clock tics.
+Whenever the trait refers to "tics", they are interpreted in native clock tics.

 ```rust